 Figure 12.1 Stages and people in an M&A process

-Much of the strategic thinking on when to do an M&A (as opposed to an alliance or organic growth), described in chapters 4, 5 and 6, must be completed before beginning the first step of the M&A process, target selection.
+Much of the strategic thinking on when to do an M&A (as opposed to an alliance or organic growth), described in sections 4, 5 and 6, must be completed before beginning the first step of the M&A process, target selection.
 During the valuation & negotiation phase the acquirer estimates how much the target is worth and finds a price that is acceptable to both.
 Due diligence refers to a period in which the acquirer, having made an offer, is granted access to private data by the target to verify its valuation.
 Implementation refers to the process of achieving the desired level of integration of activities across acquirer and target in order to extract synergies.
 Evaluation refers to post-transaction review of what went right and wrong.
 This is particularly useful for serial acquirers whose transactions tend to be similar enough to apply learning from prior transactions onto future transactions.

 There are enormous technical complexities at each stage, and in all likelihood, professional outside advisors (investment bankers, consultants, lawyers, and technical experts) will be involved.
 Our aim is to give the reader a map of the terrain, and a broad framework to bound and manage this complexity.